-We discuss three main reaction pathways: \begin{enumerate}[i.] \item the capture of oxygen by an alkyl radical, \item the formation of hydroperoxides, \item the decomposition of the latter. \end{enumerate} Two models are considered: small molecules and crystalline PE.
-Especially, reactions involving a hydroxyl radical are found to be particularly relevant for the decomposition of hydroperoxides and occur spontaneously regardless of the position of hydroxyl radical, at variance with reactions where hydroxyls are not present.
+We discuss three main reaction pathways: \begin{enumerate}[label=\roman*)] \item the capture of oxygen by an alkyl radical, \item the formation of hydroperoxides, \item the decomposition of the latter. \end{enumerate} Two models are considered: small molecules and crystalline PE.
+Although relevant reactions are supposed to occur mostly in the amorphous region, bimolecular reactions barriers calculated in the crystal can, in many cases, be safely transposed to the amorphous, as we will show.
+Reactions involving a hydroxyl radical are found to be particularly relevant for the decomposition of hydroperoxides and occur spontaneously regardless of the position of hydroxyl radical, at variance with reactions where hydroxyls are not present.
 Finally, we conclude that this radical is the best candidate leading to alkyl radical chain oxidation and the degradation of PE thanks to its reactivity.